pulp/pulpcore/docs/plugins/plugin-writer/concepts/subclassing/viewsets.rst

 ``SingleArtifactContentUploadSerializer``.
 By overwriting the ``deferred_validate`` method instead of ``validate``, this serializer can do detailed analysis of the given or uploaded Artifact in order to fill database fields of the content type like "name", "version", etc. This part of validation is only called in the task context.
+You can also overwrite the ``retrieve`` method if you want your content type to be compatible with the functionality that makes sure the ``pulp_href`` of the already existing unit is returned and re-used when attempting to re-upload duplicate content.
+If the ``retrieve`` method is not implemented, an exception would be raised.

 If the uploaded content does not need to be stored, plugin writers may derive from the class ``NoArtifactContentUploadViewSet``.
 Again, the same analogy applies to this workflow.
 To use this